jMisch44/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four principles of the 'this' keyword.

-    Window binding - when the 'this' keyword has no context and binds to the window.
-In the browser that is the window, in node that is the global object and in strict mode it returns undefined .
+    Window binding - When the 'this' keyword has no context and binds to the window.
+In the browser that is the window, in node that is the global object and in strict mode it returns undefined.
 It is considered an error.

-    Implicit binding - when the this keyword looks to the left of the dot to find it's context when a method is invoked.
+    Implicit binding - When the this keyword looks to the left of the dot to find it's context when a method is invoked.
 It applies to objects that have methods.

-    New binding - when using the new keyword when invoking a function, the 'this' inside of the function refers to the new object being created.
-When invoking a constructor function, the 'this keyword refers to the new object that was made.
+    New binding - When using the new keyword when invoking a function, the 'this' inside of the function refers to the new object being created.
+When invoking a constructor function, the 'this' keyword refers to the new object that was made.

-    Explicit binding - when we tell javaScript explicitly what we want the 'this' keyword bound to using .call, .apply, or .bind. .call and .apply will both invoke the function immediately. .call takes arguments 1 by 1 and .apply takes an array.  .bind will take arguments 1 by 1 but will return a function to be invoked later.
+    Explicit binding - When we tell javaScript explicitly what we want the 'this' keyword bound to using .call, .apply, or .bind. .call and .apply will both invoke the function immediately but .call takes arguments 1 by 1 and .apply takes an array.  .bind will take arguments 1 by 1 but will return a function to be invoked later.

 5. Why do we need super() in an extended class?